 For example, Domino’s had made a big splash a couple of years ago, by enabling their customers to order pizza via Tweets.
 It not only proved to be great new customer service but also a marketing technique; each pizza order via Twitter was also essentially an advertisement.

 As you may have noticed, the social media marketing trends for 2020 are not so revolutionary, as they are evolutionary.
-One thing is pretty clear, though – instead of companies dictating the way they interact with customers online, it will be the other way around for the foreseeable future.
+Some companies have their in-house teams for this, and some of them decide to seek help from popular social media marketing agencies.
+One thing is pretty clear, though — instead of companies dictating the way they interact with customers online, it will be the other way around for the foreseeable future.
 The ease of marketing any product on social media means that there will be a lot of competition in even the most obscure niches.
 And thus, all future trends will be demand-driven for some time.

 About the author: This is the guest article by Jacob Daniels, SEO Content Manager and Copywriter from Movers Development.

 Title images from Pablo pack on Ouch, free vector library